The Difference Between an RN and BSN

 BSN degree programs offer students a comprehensive curriculum that covers physical, social, and behavioral sciences.
 Courses teach anatomy and physiology, as well as psychology and microbiology.
 Additionally, these degree programs feature clinical practicums in which students apply what they have learned under supervision.
 Nurses can typically earn a BSN in four years.

 A BSN makes graduates eligible to take the NCLEX-RN exam and apply for an RN license.
 It can also serve as a stepping stone for nurses interested in pursuing supervisory roles or positions that involve more intricate nursing practices.
 With a BSN, RNs are also eligible to get certifications in specialized areas such as anesthesiology, obstetrics, and gerontology.

 Nurses interested in earning an advanced degree such as a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) need to first hold a BSN.
-MSN and DNP programs greatly broaden a nurse’s scope of practice and allow graduates to serve in a wide range of leadership roles, including nursing administrator and chief nursing officer.
+MSN and DNP programs greatly broaden a nurse’s scope of practice.
+Graduates with advanced nursing degrees can become a nurse practitioner or serve in a wide range of leadership roles, including nursing administrator and chief nursing officer.

 The salaries for RNs with and without a BSN can vary as well.
 RNs without a BSN earn a median salary of approximately $69,000 a year, while RNs with a BSN earn a median salary of approximately $83,000 a year, according to PayScale data from April 2020.